How are patent rights registered or secured?

 What sectors are particularly at threat?

-Cigarettes represent the most-detained articles, followed by everyday items such as toys, medicines, foods, beverages, toiletries, and household electrical goods.
+Tobacco products represent the most-detained articles, followed by items such as toys, medicines, foods, beverages, toiletries, and household electrical goods which are also at risk.

 What are the best strategies for dealing with the problem?